-Multiple Home Health Service Providers, continued For billing purposes, the home health agency must add a UF modifier to the home health service procedure code to identify that services are being coordinated with another home health agency.
+Multiple Home Health Service Providers, continued

+For billing purposes, the home health provider must add a UF modifier to the home health service procedure code to identify that services are being coordinated with another home health provider.
 A home health services provider furnishing home health services to a recipient that another provider is providing services to that does not adhere to the modified billing procedure is at risk for recoupment of reimbursement.

+The second provider must use the UF procedure code modifier to bill for services provided on the same day as the discharging provider.

+Dually Eligible Recipients

-Dually-Eligible Recipients A dually-eligible recipient is one who is enrolled in both Medicare and Medicaid.
-A modifier must be added to the home health visit procedure code to identify a home health visit service provided to a dually-eligible recipient.
-If a claim is submitted for a dually-eligible recipient and the modifier is not added to the procedure code, the claim will deny.
-Prior authorization requests submitted to the QIO must include the GY procedure code modifier if the recipient is dually - eligible.
+A dually eligible recipient is one who is enrolled in both Medicare and Medicaid.

+A modifier must be added to the home health visit procedure code to identify a home health visit service provided to a dually eligible recipient.
+If a claim is submitted for a dually eligible recipient and the modifier is not added to the procedure code, the claim will deny.

+Prior authorization requests submitted to the QIO must include the GY procedure code modifier if the recipient is dually eligible.

 The home health services provider is responsible for retaining documentation in the recipient's record that the service is not Medicare reimbursable.
 (Medicaid is a secondary payer to Medicare.)
-A copy of the Medicare denial can be requested by the QIO prior to rendering a determination on requests for services for dually-eligible recipients.
-Home Health Aide Visit A home health aide visit associated with a skilled nursing service must be billed to Medicare first for a dually-eligible recipient.
-Associated with Skilled Nursing Services A modifier must be added to the home health aide visit procedure code to identify that the home health aide visit service is associated with a skilled nursing service.
-Procedure Codes and Fees Each procedure code found in Appendix A, Home Health Services Fee Schedule, corresponds to a service described in Chapter 2 of this handbook.
-The fee schedule gives: The codes associated with the type of service.
-The modifier if the procedure code requires one.
-A brief description of the service.
-The maximum fee that Medicaid will reimburse for the procedure.
+A copy of the Medicare denial can be requested by the QIO prior to rendering a determination on requests for services for dually eligible recipients.

+Home Health Aide Visit Associated with Skilled Nursing Services

+A home health aide visit associated with a skilled nursing service must be billed to Medicare first for a dually eligible recipient.

+A modifier must be added to the home health aide visit procedure code to identify that the home health aide visit service is associated with a skilled nursing service.

+How to Read the Fee Schedule

+Procedure codes allowed for home health services are listed in the Home Health Services Fee Schedule in Appendix A.

+The fee schedule includes the following information:

+- Procedure codes associated with the type of service - Modifiers, if the procedure code requires one - Description of covered service - Maximum fee that will reimbursed for the procedure

-Procedure Code Modifiers
+Procedure Code